DrFishHUST/WhereToeat/README.md

 # WhereToeat
-A project that records where Dr. Fish chooses to eat everyday.
+A project that records where Dr. Fish and his sons choose to eat everyday.

+## Wuhan $\bullet$ HUST

 - [ ] Xi'an
 - [ ] Good Luck